 Saying no is hard, and often we say it, we then feel immense guilt.
 The trouble is as a society we are moulded to be compliant.
 Yes people.
 We are raised to stay in line and not rebel against what is asked from us.
 This makes us easy, as a population, to control.
+So here are 3 ways to say no and not feel bad.

 The problem comes when we do have to say no for whatever reason.
 Guilt normally ensues.
 To read more about the 5 reasons we feel guilt click here.
 I would recommend reading about guilt first before continuing.